AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 Note 2: We review ALL the applications that we receive but unfortunately cannot acknowledge receipt due to an overwhelming number of inquiries that we get.

-Note 3: Outstanding applicants with BSc degrees will be considered for direct admission to PhD program.
+Note 3: Our preference is to admit PhD students.
+Therefore, outstanding applicants with BSc degrees will be considered for direct admission to PhD program.